axibase/axibase-collector-docs/atsd-server-connection.md

 ## Overview

-Data retrieved by Axibase Collector from external data sources is persisted by Collector in one or multiple ATSD databases, configured at **Admin > Storage Drivers**.
+Data retrieved by Axibase Collector from external data sources is persisted by Collector in one or multiple ATSD databases, configured on the **Admin > Storage Drivers** page.

 By default, all jobs running in Collector transmit data into the same ATSD instance using a single shared storage driver.